-Accessory Building, Major: An accessory building that is larger than 100 square feet, regardless of its height.
+Accessory Building, Major: An accessory building that is larger than 200 square feet, regardless of its height.

-Accessory Building, Minor: An accessory building having a gross floor area of no more than 100 square feet and a height no greater than 8 feet from the floor to the highest peak.
+Accessory Building, Minor: An accessory building having a gross floor area of no more than 200 square feet and a height no greater than 8 feet from the floor to the highest peak.

+Accessory Dwelling Unit: A separate, complete housekeeping unit with a separate entrance, kitchen, sleeping area and full bathroom facilities, which is an attached or a detached extension to an existing use.